eulybin/waypoint-app/README.md

 - **Domain Registrar**: Domain purchased and managed through a domain provider
 - **DNS Service**: AWS Route 53 for DNS management and routing
 - **SSL/TLS Certificate**: AWS Certificate Manager (ACM) for HTTPS encryption
-- **DNS Records**: A/AAAA records pointing to the Application Load Balancer
-- **HTTPS Redirect**: ALB listener rules automatically redirect HTTP to HTTPS
-- **Health Monitoring**: Route 53 health checks ensure domain resolves to healthy targets

-The setup process involved:

-1. Creating a hosted zone in Route 53 for the domain
-2. Updating nameservers at the domain registrar to point to Route 53
-3. Requesting an SSL certificate through ACM and validating via DNS
-4. Attaching the certificate to the ALB HTTPS listener
-5. Creating DNS records to route traffic from the custom domain to the ALB

-### Monitoring & Scaling

-- **CloudWatch**: Logs and metrics monitoring
-- **Auto-scaling**: ECS tasks scale based on CPU/memory usage
-- **Health Checks**: ALB performs health checks on application endpoints
-- **Backups**: Automated RDS snapshots for data recovery

-For detailed deployment instructions, see [AWS_DEPLOYMENT.md](AWS_DEPLOYMENT.md).

 ## 🧠 Tech Stack